Su0414/Su0414.github.io/_posts/2018-12-09-shopdrop_reactjs_redux_application.markdown

 designed by famous Indian fashion brands.
 These brands provide exclusive collections for customers to wear on special occassion like Wedding, Anniversaries, Birthday Parties and Festivals.
 Customers can view a wide range of collection from traditional to Indo Western outfits.
 Many of these poster dresses can be made available to customers outside India through this shopping website.

+Some of the features that I build in my application so far are , customers can view the products catalog, they can add new products , delete expired products, they can sort products by price and also they can add and remove items from shopping bag cart.

 This section of cirriculum was huge and here I shall talk only about the basic setup required for project.